 What is the High Usage Surcharge?

 The High Usage Surcharge is a mandated charge that encourages energy conservation.
 The High Usage Surcharge is an increased price per kilowatt hour (kWh) on any electricity usage that exceeds four times the customer's Tier 1 Baseline Allowance.
-It only applies to the Tiered Rate Plans (E-1), (EM), (ES), (ESR) and (ET).
+It applies to the Tiered Rate Plans (E-1), (EM), (ES), (ESR) and (ET).